benmeyer1979/nbt/README.md

 nbt (nic bids tools) contains a collection of python scripts facilitating BIDS-conversion, fMRIprep-based preprocessing and analyses of BIDS-compliant datasets.

-# How to turn raw MRI data into a BIDS dataset
+# How to convert raw MRI data into a BIDS dataset

 1. All DICOM files must be organized in subject and session subdirectories [e.g. raw/sub1/session1, raw/sub1/session2, raw/sub2/...]
 2. A json-formatted template file defining the data structure of the raw MRI data must be created.
 Examples can be found in GLC_template.json

-The json file must have a subject object with the key-value pairs "subject" (example ID), "sessions": array of objects each defining the session directory ("sessionDir"), session ID ("sessionID") and an array of "scans" array.
+The template must contain a subject object with keys "subjectID" (subject ID) and "sessions" (array of objects each defining the session directory ("sessionDir"), session ID ("sessionID") and a "scans" array).
 Each "scans" object defines a particular MRI sequence by BIDS key-value pairs:

 |key|value|
 |---|-----|